pgriffel/pacioli/manual/definitions/defmatrix.markdown

 ---
-title: Matrix Definitions
+title: Matrix Definition
-layout: default
 ---

-# Matrix Definitions
+# Matrix Definition

 A matrix definition is syntactic sugar to define matrix literals at the top level.